This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Running a Limited Company

 Many people think that limited companies are complicated and difficult to maintain.
-Whilst there are a few additional responsibilities, they can be easily incorporated into your buy-to-let business plan and require little effort relative to the potential benefits.
-Sites like GetGround assist in the management of your buy-to-let property purchases made through a limited company.
+Whilst there are a few additional responsibilities, they can be easily incorporated into your buy to let business plan and require little effort relative to the potential benefits.
+Sites like GetGround assist in the management of your buy to let property purchases made through a limited company.
 Below we’ve outlined some of the key activities involved in running a limited company.

 Directors’ Responsibilities